 Hoka One One first became popular with Ultrarunners and has since moved in the to main stream of running.

-I myself have run in a number of models and previously compared Hoka running shoe models.
+I myself have run in a number of models and previously compared the best Hoka running shoe models.

 Hoka Vs Brooks Key Differences